adamskicool/wl.node/README.md

 This is the REST API for the WorkoutLogger application.
 It uses TypeORM for database communication.

+## How to set up project locally
+To set up this project on you local machine, do the following:
+- download `Docker` desktop client

 ## How to run tests
 To run tests locally, use shell scripts in `runners` folder:
 - `sh runners/docker-compose-test.sh` - run all tests